pragmint/open-practices/practices/open-telemetry-practice.md

 # Adopt the OpenTelemetry Standard

 Most systems perform thousands of actions every minute: serving pages, calling APIs, and writing to databases.
 Without records of what happens during those actions, it’s hard to see where time is spent or why errors occur.
 Telemetry data fills that gap by capturing the details behind system behavior.
+But there's a catch: These details, while useful, may not be standardized.
 Without a shared standard for records, each service describes its behavior differently.
 One may log in JSON, another might use a custom tagging system, and a third could send metrics in a format only one tool understands.
 This creates fragmented, hard-to-compare data.
 OpenTelemetry (OTel) fixes that with its collection of APIs, SDKs, and open-source tools that allow developers to work with telemetry data in a standardized way.
-Teams can instrument their systems consistently and send metrics, logs, and traces to a central monitoring system (like [Honeycomb](https://www.honeycomb.io/), [Grafana](https://grafana.com/), [DataDog](https://www.datadoghq.com/), [Jaeger](https://www.jaegertracing.io/), [Fluent Bit](https://fluentbit.io/), or [Uptrace](https://uptrace.dev/).
+Teams can instrument their systems consistently and send metrics, logs, and traces to a central monitoring system like [Honeycomb](https://www.honeycomb.io/), [Grafana](https://grafana.com/), [DataDog](https://www.datadoghq.com/), [Jaeger](https://www.jaegertracing.io/), [Fluent Bit](https://fluentbit.io/), or [Uptrace](https://uptrace.dev/).
 Since most popular monitoring systems support the OTel format, teams can switch platforms without major disruptions.

 When the OTel standard is adopted, teams can see how requests move through the system.
 Scattered logs and isolated metrics are collected to form a single, connected view of system behavior.
 It shows where time is spent, where failures occur, and how components interact.
 With that visibility, debugging is faster, performance work is more deliberate, and improvements become evidence-based rather than guided by hunches.